robifis/CS50W/lecture1_CS50W/lecture1 - HTML and CSS.md

 ### Pseudo
 #### Pseudo Class
-Here is a[link](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) for more info A pseudo class is a special state of an element.
+Here is a [link](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) for more info A pseudo class is a special state of an element.
 Things like `button:hover` or `a:active` are pseudo classes.

 #### Pseudo Elements